14 Apr 2022

-Alastair has 25 years’ experience implementing and leading field-conservation programs in the Horn of Africa, east and southern Africa.
+Alastair has more than 25 years’ of experience implementing and leading field-conservation programs in the Horn of Africa, east and southern Africa.
 This includes designing, establishing and leading protected area support projects and multi-project country programs in Ethiopia and Mozambique, and supporting and/or overseeing similar programs in Tanzania, Kenya, Zambia, Uganda and Madagascar.

-Senior Analyst, Global Initiative Against Transnational Organized Crime
+Senior Advisor, Global Initiative Against Transnational Organized Crime